Turtlecrafter81/al-guides/Operation Siren Guide.md

 Decrease combat efficiency of the fleet (unclear on how much, best to avoid combat while affected by the debuff).
 Last up to 5 turns.

 ### Other notable tile type:
-#### Maelstrom
-Hazier and redder in color than Fog and also seems to block movement through it entirely, can only be removed by destroying the corresponding Siren Control Tower.

 #### Colored blockers:
 Present in Puzzle maps, using the corresponding colored control tower will turn pebbles into movement blocking contructs and vice versa.